Y0Coss/docs-fork/pages/network/bgp_service/bgp_service_config/guide.en-gb.md

 # Use Case: Advanced BGP configuration using Route Servers (RS)

-The Route Servers are deployed and managed by the customer.
-They must deploy RS on dedicated Hosts.
+If you want to use more than 4 hosts with BGP Service, you need to deploy and manage a Route Server (RS).
+The RS must deployed on a dedicated host.
-RS peer with Load Balancing Edges (LBEdges) and Hosts and establish two sessions per peer (one for IPv4 and one for IPv6).
+RS peers with Edges and Hosts and establish two sessions per peer (one for IPv4 and one for IPv6).

 Here is an overview of the system:
 ![BGPaaS RS Peering](images/bgpaas_rs-peering.png)